PBC48/ECE-3400-Fall-2018/docs/lab3.md

 ### Integration with Mic
 In order to make the robot start exploring the maze when we play the 660Hz tone, as it will in the actual competition, we added the audio portion of lab 2 onto the robot.
 We moved the circuitry and microphone onto the robot’s breadboard and connected the output signal to the Arduino.
-We had previously been having trouble with the range of our 660Hz tone detection; the microphone was only able to distinguish it from background noise when we played the tone from or phones about an inch away.
+We had previously been having trouble with the range of our 660Hz tone detection -- the microphone was only able to distinguish it from background noise when we played the tone from our phone's speaker about an inch away.
 We learned that if we unplugged the power from our wall sensors our results improved significantly, presumably because this gave more power to the microphone and allowed it to better pick up audio signals.
 To solve this problem, we decided to move the microphone power to the arduino, while keeping the wall sensor power on the main breadboard circuit powered by the battery.

 ### Robot Navigation through the maze
 Since we had already implemented a left-wall-following rule in milestone 2, our navigation implementation was already complete, and we did not have to change any of our code involving our wall and line sensors or turning conditionals.